atom-dispencer/iAtomSys/VM/README.md

 # To run the suite of unit tests, add the Gradle 'test' task:
 ./gradlew build test -Pversion="$VERSION"
 ```

+There are [Known Issues](#known-issues) with some terminals, but the VM has been tested on CMD,
+    PowerShell and MinGW running *within* Windows Terminal.

 The iAtomSysVM is a terminal-app and to run its JAR file, you will need a Java JRE installed.
 The application was developed on Java 17 and support for other versions is not guaranteed.